nandini0407/BookAddict/ReadME.md

   );
 ```

-Read Status dropdown was implemented by React-Select library.
+Read Status dropdown was implemented by `react-select` library.

 ### Reviews